xiangyuan/blog/content/blog/2012/2012-07-08_marking-south-migrations-as-new.rst

-public: yes
-tags: [django, south, databases]
-summary: How to mark some South migrations as new.

 Marking South migrations as new
 ===============================

+:tags: django, south, databases
+:language: en
+:summary: How to mark some South migrations as new.

 Sometimes you might get to the point where you accidentally faked all `South
 <http://south.aeracode.org/>`_ migrations for a specific app using the